BlinkTagInc/node-gtfs/README.md

 Returns an array of GTFS Realtime trip updates that match query parameters.
 Note that this does not refresh the data from GTFS-Realtime feeds, it only fetches what is stored in the database.
 In order to fetch the latest trip updates from GTFS-Realtime feeds and store in your database, use the [GTFS-Realtime update script or function](#gtfsrealtime-update-script).

+Trip updates retain all fields from `TripDescriptor`, `VehicleDescriptor`, and `TripProperties`, including modified-trip selectors, trip-level delay, vehicle accessibility, and replacement or duplicated trip properties.

 [More details on Trip Updates](https://gtfs.org/realtime/feed-entities/trip-updates/)

 ```js